oneapi-src/oneMKL/docs/domains/blas/tpmv.rst

 .. container:: section
-   :name: GUID-A045480A-2EC1-4C73-A836-468324FCC85A

    .. rubric:: Description
-      :name: description
       :class: sectiontitle

-   The tpmv routines compute a matrix-vector product with a triangular packed matrix.
+   The ``tpmv`` routines compute a matrix-vector product with a triangular packed matrix.
 The operation is defined as

       x <- op(A)*x